parthmerchant/containerized-go-postgres/README.md

 --------------------------------------
 Go, PostgreSQL, Docker

-A simple REST endpoint for querying and modifying lists and their items.
+A simple REST endpoint for querying and modifying lists and list items.

 ## Setup